jbellis/jvector/README.md

 search, meaning that vectors can be compressed using product quantization so that searches can be performed using the compressed representation that is kept in memory.
 You can enable this with the following steps:
-- Create a [`ProductQuantization`](./jvector-base/src/main/java/io/github/jbellis/jvector/pq/ProductQuantization.java) object with your vectors.
+- Create a [`ProductQuantization`](./jvector-base/src/main/java/io/github/jbellis/jvector/pq/ProductQuantization.java) object with your vectors using `ProductQuantization.compute`.
 This will take some time to compute the codebooks.
-- Use `ProductQuantization.encode` or `encodeAll` to encode your vectors.
+- Use `ProductQuantization::encode` or `encodeAll` to encode your vectors.
 - Create a [`CompressedVectors`](./jvector-base/src/main/java/io/github/jbellis/jvector/disk/CompressedVectors.java) object from the encoded vectors.
 - Create a [`NeighborSimilarity.ApproximateScoreFunction`](./jvector-base/src/main/java/io/github/jbellis/jvector/graph/NeighborSimilarity.java) for your query that uses the
   `ProductQuantization` object and `CompressedVectors` to compute scores, and pass this